The 6 best handheld vacuum cleaners that will banish dirt and dust fast, tried and tested in real homes and cars

 It only has one suction power, but the versatility comes from the accessories, including a long crevice tool that’s neatly stored in the back of the vacuum.
 The long brush makes easy work of reaching high cobwebs and the power brush speedily spruced up my stairs and upholstery, effectively picking up hair and debris.

-Assuming the power brush drains the battery faster than any other accessory, I timed the battery life when using this tool and it lasted 22 ½ minutes.
-Of all the vacuums in this guide, the range of accessories made this the most effective at cleaning all around my car.
+Assuming the power brush drains the battery faster than any other accessory, our reviewer timed the battery life when using this tool, and it lasted 22 ½ minutes.
+Of all the vacuums in this guide, the range of accessories made this the most effective at cleaning the car.

-The suction is powerful and the scented cartridges leave a fresh smell in its wake.
-The downside is that it can feel a tad heavy after prolonged use, but I was willing to put up with that for the great results.
+The suction is powerful, and the scented cartridges leave a fresh smell in their wake.
+The downside is that it can feel a tad heavy after prolonged use, but our reviewer was willing to put up with that for the great results.

 Best handheld vacuum for mess-free emptying